Breast Reduction Specialist

-As a skilled Indianapolis plastic surgeon, Dr. Barry Eppley has extensive experience helping area breast reduction patients achieve an improved breast contour and position.
-Please read the associated information he has compiled and visit the before and after breast reduction photos page to learn more about this procedure.
+Dr. Barry Eppley has extensive experience helping area breast reduction patients achieve an improved breast contour and position.
+Please visit the before and after breast reduction photos page to see examples of this procedure.

 WHO IS A CANDIDATE FOR BREAST REDUCTION?